Cyber-security regulation: Opposition

 On the other hand, many private-sector executives and lobbyists believe that more regulation will restrict their ability to improve cybersecurity.
 Harris Miller, a lobbyist and president of the Information Technology Association of America, believes that regulation inhibits innovation.
 Rick White, former corporate attorney and president and CEO of the lobby group TechNet, also opposes more regulation.
 He states that "the private-sector must continue to be able to innovate and adapt in response to new attack methods in cyber space, and toward that end, we commend President Bush and the Congress for exercising regulatory restraint."

 Another reason many private-sector executives oppose regulation is that it is costly and involves government oversight in private enterprise.
 Firms are just as concerned about regulation reducing profits as they are about regulation limiting their flexibility to solve the cybersecurity problem efficiently.

+Specifically around the CRA, concern is expressed over the breadth of impact by prominent free and Open source software organizations: Eclipse Foundation, Internet Society, and Python Software Foundation.
+These organizations highlight consequences unstated in the regulation, that they conclude fundamentally damage the Open source movement.
+They offer changes that would allow Open source to be used in the EU without being regulated in the same manner as would be on commercial software developers.